-Symptoms diminish as the convalescent stage begins, usually within 4 wk of onset.
-Average duration of illness is about 7 wk (range 3 wk to 3 mo or more).
-Paroxysmal coughing may recur for months, usually induced in the still sensitive respiratory tract by irritation from a URI.
+Symptoms diminish as the convalescent stage begins, usually within 4 weeks of onset.
+Average duration of illness is about 7 weeks (range 3 weeks to 3 months or more).
+Paroxysmal coughing may recur for months, usually induced in the still sensitive respiratory tract by irritation from an upper respiratory infection.

 Parapertussis is differentiated by culture or the fluorescent antibody technique.

 Hospitalization with respiratory isolation is recommended for seriously ill infants.
 Isolation is continued until antibiotics have been given for 5 days.

 In infants, suction to remove excess mucus from the throat may be lifesaving.
 Oxygen and tracheostomy or nasotracheal intubation is occasionally needed.
 Expectorants, cough suppressants, and mild sedation are of little value.

 Because any disturbance can precipitate serious paroxysmal coughing with anoxia, seriously ill infants should be kept in a darkened, quiet room and disturbed as little as possible.

 Patients treated at home should be isolated, particularly from susceptible infants, for at least 4 weeks from disease onset and until symptoms have subsided.